Technical diving books

 Breakthrough: Revealing the Secrets of Rebreather Scrubber Canisters- John R. Clarke Ph.D.

-This book is based on US Navy testing of rebreather scrubbers.
-How they work, what happens when they don’t work, and what parameters determine how effectively they remove carbon dioxide.
+Based on US Navy testing of rebreather scrubbers, this book examines how scrubbers work, what happens when they don’t work, and what parameters determine how effectively they remove carbon dioxide.
 It’s a must-read for all rebreather divers.

 The Basics of Rebreather Diving: Beyond SCUBA to Explore the Underwater World- Jill Heinerth